biemond/biemond-oradb/README.md

 - db_control, start stop or a restart a database instance also used by dbactions manifest.pp
 - db_opatch, used by the opatch.pp manifest
 - db_rcu, used by the rcu.pp manifest
+- db_listener, start stop or a restart the oracle listener ( supports refreshonly )

 In combination with the [oracle](http://forge.puppetlabs.com/hajee/oracle) module of Bert Hajee (http://forge.puppetlabs.com/hajee/oracle) you can also create